ChauCM/CabQuiz/README.md

   - Increments the user's score maximum 100 points and minimum 20 points
   - Resets `last_answer` and `answer_time` fields for all users in preparation for the next question.

+# room for improvement

+- Add authentication
+- Add total score features
+- better and more scalable  way to rotate questions
+- Add more test coverage and improve test data